Audience Composition UI guide

 Audience audience-block

-The Audience block type allows you to add the sub-audiences that you want to compose your new larger audience.
+The Audience block type allows you to add the sub-audiences that you want to use to compose your new larger audience.
 By default, an Audience block is included at the top of the composition canvas.

 When you select the Audience block, the right rail displays controls for labeling the audience, adding audiences to the block, as well as building custom rules for the audience block.